1995-1998 Crush / SunSoft

 Gaming historian Niklas Lindholm has produced a detailed video on his own findings about the history of the game, which you can see here:

 Working on the original project was Jon Dean, who has been an influential and highly respected figure within the games industry for many years.
 Jon has produced a brilliantly detailed post about Soccer Nation, along with various videos which you can check out at:

 There is tons of information, including many of the manuals produced for the game and screenshots from the development.

 As for the Attica’s release of the game.
-Copies are out there, and it is hoped that an ISO of the PC game will be available on archive.org in the near future, so you can see for yourself what a missed opportunity it was.
+Copies are out there, and Niklas has uploaded an ISO, so you can see for yourself what a missed opportunity it was.
 If only all of the original team and Jon had been kept on, we may have experienced something very special that could have changed the course of football games as we know it.

 - ISO image of the game from Niklas Lindholm (hosted on archive.org)